Safe-DS/DSL/docs/Stdlib/python/Tutorials/data_processing.md

 table_with_only_column_1_and_2 = table.keep_columns(["column1", "column2"])
 ```

-First the table dropped column1.
-This leaves a new Table with column2 and column3:
+First column1 is dropped.
+This leaves a new Table containing column2 and column3:

 | column2 | column3 |
 | ------- | ------- |